#21 of 23 Places to Visit in Khajuraho

 Travel Tips: Timings & Entry Fee may change without any prior notice.

 At a distance of 58 km from Panna and 104 km from Khajuraho, Kalinjar Fort is a historical fort situated at Kalinjar in Banda district of Uttar Pradesh.
-It is one of the ancient forts in Madhya Pradesh and also one of the popular places to visit near Khajuraho.
+It is one of the ancient forts in Madhya Pradesh and also one of the popular attraction not to miss in a Khajuraho tour Packages.

 Kalinjar Fort is located on an isolated flat-topped hill in the Vindhya Range, with a height of 244 m above the plains.
 It is one of the eight famous forts built by Chandela kings.
 It served many ruling dynasties in the region, from Guptas to Solankis to the Chandela dynasty.
 Although many rulers fought fierce battles to win this fort, the Chandelas managed to control it for a long time.
 Mughal invader Babur was the only commander in history to have captured the fort in 1526 CE.
 It was also the place where Sher Shah Suri met his death in 1545 CE.
 Kalinjar played a prominent part in history down to the time of the Revolt of 1857, when it was held by a small British garrison.

 Kalinjar Fort is a treasure trove for history lovers with its rich collection of monuments, temples and artefacts.
 The main body of the fort lies from east to west, oblong in form, being nearly a mile in length by half a mile in breadth.
 The fort has a height of 30-35 meter and 8 meter wide.
 Big sand stone and granite pieces are used to build the fort.
 The name of the fort was coined by using Kalinjar, which is related to the incident of Lord Shiva consuming the poison.